jax-ml/jax/docs/performance_tips.md

 ### Code generation flags

-* **--xla_cpu_use_mkl_dnn** Generate calls to MKL-DNN in the CPU backend.
-  The default value is True.

 * **--xla_cpu_use_thunk_runtime** Use Thunk-based runtime for the CPU backend.
   The default value is True.

-> NOTE: For JAX Versions after v0.4.33 or later, users will need to set the below environment variables as a \
+> NOTE: For JAX Versions after v0.4.33 or later, users will need to set the above environment variables as a \
 > temporary workaround to use Bfloat16 datatype becasue high performance oneDNN library has not been integrated yet with thunk runtime. \
 > This restriction is expected to be removed in future version